-A company, Mkhombi Investments (Pty) Ltd ("Mkhombi Investments"), which meets the requirements of applicable South African legislation in respect of historically disadvantaged persons (referred to in South Africa as being "BEE controlled"), entered into an agreement on 26 October 2010 with the then current holder of 26% of Turquoise Moon Trading 157 (Pty) Ltd ("TMT") to purchase that holder's right, title and interest in TMT for ZAR30 million (then approximately AUD4.4 million) ("TMT Sale Agreement").
+A company, Mkhombi Investments (Pty) Ltd ("Mkhombi Investments"), which meets the requirements of applicable South African legislation in respect of historically disadvantaged persons (referred to in South Africa as being "BEE controlled"), entered into an agreement on 26 October 2010 with the then current holder of 26% of Ferrum Iron Ore (Pty) Ltd, previously Turquoise Moon Trading 157 (Pty) Ltd ("TMT") to purchase that holder's right, title and interest in TMT for ZAR30 million (then approximately AUD4.4 million) ("TMT Sale Agreement").
 The South African Department of Mineral Resources expressed its support of the transaction.